codex-storage/codex-research/design/marketplace.md

 Renewal
 -------

-When a Request is about to end, and someone in the network wants the Request to continue for longer, then they can post a new Request with the same content identifier.
+When a request is about to end, and someone in the network wants the request to continue for longer, then they can post a new request with the same content identifier.

-We've chosen not to allow top-ups of existing Requests with new funds.
-Even though this has many advantages (it's a very simple way to extend the lifetime of the Request, it allows people to easily chip in to host content, etc.) it has one big disadvantage: hosts no longer know for how long they'll be kept to the Request.
-When a Request is continuously topped up, they cannot leave the Request without losing their collateral.
+We've chosen not to allow top-ups of existing requests with new funds.
+Even though this has many advantages (it's a very simple way to extend the lifetime of the request, it allows people to easily chip in to host content, etc.) it has one big disadvantage: hosts no longer know for how long they'll be kept to the request.
+When a request is continuously topped up, they cannot leave the request without losing their collateral.

 Dispersal
 ---------